-Despite having a reputation for being hopelessly obsessed with motorcycles from the 70’s and 80’s, I recently decided to look at something more ‘modern’ as I’ve found myself needing a more reliable machine for the crazy amount of miles I do.
+Despite being absolutely mad for motorcycles from the 70’s and 80’s, I recently decided to look at something more modern as I’ve found myself needing a more reliable machine for the crazy mileage I do.

-The decision to look for a new motorcycle came from my Super Dream having intermittent problems which I can’t seem to diagnose and my main concern was about having a reliable motorcycle I can trust for taking to
+The decision to look for a new bike came as a result of my Super Dream having intermittent problems which I can’t seem to diagnose and my main concern was about having a reliable bike I can trust for taking to

 year’s Stella Alpina Rally.

 Having been riding for a number of years now, I’ve been looking at slightly bigger motorcycles so a few weeks ago I went to look at a 2005 Suzuki GS500 K5 for sale in my local area.
 It was just what I was looking for; a tidy, well looked-after example with just 9,000 miles on the clock and within my budget too!